Metaxal/quickscript/README.md

 ```
 You will need to restart DrRacket.
 A new `Scripts` menu should appear.

+You may want to install [additional scripts](https://github.com/Metaxal/quickscript-extra), but Quickscript can also be used alone.

 ## 2. Usage

 Have a look at the new menu.